Proudly Serving Northern New Jersey, Rockland County & Manhattan

 Titan rat control technicians will come back by appointment to service the traps once they’ve set them up and continue doing so until all the rats have been removed.

-Do Rats Come Back After Extermination?
+Do Rats Come Back After Rat Control?

 The rat will return to the nest if it hasn’t been disturbed; however, the majority of rats will still go back there.
 Rats are known to be both territorial and tenacious; they will go to considerable measures to establish a home among people, and they are unlikely to abandon their nests just to move to a more desirable area.